 I believe in style.
 But I believe in style in a bigger context.
 Because style is something that permeates every aspect of our life.
 And I want to highlight originality and individuality and expressivity.

-Victor Hugo said « avoir du style c’est savoir sans cesse ramener le fond à la surface » which I would translate as « to have style is to know in every situation how to highlight what matter ».
-Of course I believe in Style as the expression of what matter for each of us.
+Victor Hugo said « avoir du style c’est savoir sans cesse ramener le fond à la surface » which I would translate as « to have style is to know how to highlight what matter ».
+I believe in Style as the expression of what matter for each of us.

 Tell me a little bit about the story behind your brand.
 How did it come to be?
 How did you start merging art with fashion ?